-It’s autumn: That wonderful time of cool weather, hayrides, and pumpkin spice everything.
+It’s autumn: That wonderful time of cool weather, hay rides, and pumpkin spice everything.
 Living in Tucson though, sweater weather doesn’t really come at the same time as pumpkin spice.
 In our apartment, we’ve been ready (and rather desperate) for fall since the start of the school year.
 None of us are desert natives, but in year three of living in Tucson, we’re figuring out how to get those fall vibes without flying somewhere that’s actually cold.
-So, here’s my top three for getting those harvest-time vibes in the desert (featuring a lot of Robert Frost captions).
+So, here’s my top three tips for getting those harvest-time vibes in the desert (featuring a lot of Robert Frost captions).

 #1: Setting the Mood